Mar-Cald/PAM-PredictiveAccumulationModels/README.md

 # PAM-PredictiveAccumulationModels

-This project is an R/Stan-based implementation of the PAM framework, incorporating the Volatile Kalman Filter (Piray & Daw, 2020) as the Perceptual Model.
+This project implements the PAM framework in R/Stan.
+The Perceptual Model component of this implementation utilizes the Volatile Kalman Filter.
 This work is still in progress.
 Currently, the initial volatility (v0) is fixed at a value equal to omega, and the volatility learning rate (lambda) is set to 0.1.

 ## Repository Structure